Your four-legged friend means the world to you. Trust us, we get it.

 Causes of Chronic Cat Vomiting

-We want to make sure our readers understand that any kind of vomiting is not considered to be normal, despite what you may have heard.
-Some reasons behind the vomiting are less severe than others, not no vomiting should be overlooked entirely.
+We want to make sure our readers understand that no kind of vomiting is considered to be normal, despite what you may have heard.
+Some reasons behind the vomiting are less severe than others, but no vomiting should be overlooked entirely.

-In cases of chronic vomiting, pet owners should be on high alert has continued vomiting also means a continued condition that has gone without being resolved.
+In cases of chronic vomiting, pet owners should be on high alert, as continued vomiting can signal an unresolved medical condition.

-A food intolerance, as well as food allergies, can also lead to vomiting.
+Food intolerance and food allergies can cause chronic vomiting.
 Pet owners may not realize that their beloved cats and dogs can develop allergies just like people.

 In fact, food allergies are often the underlying cause of cat vomiting that occurs intermittently over a long period of time.

-Cat allergies develop when pet owners feed their furry friend the same diet over and over.
-If your cat has normal energy levels, is a healthy weight, and doesn't appear ill but throws up from time to time, you may want to look into whether or not they have developed a food allergy.
+If your cat has normal energy levels, is a healthy weight, and doesn't appear ill but throws up from time to time, you may want to look into whether they have developed a food allergy.

-Finally, many holistic experts on the topic recommend first switching to human grade cat food and then a species appropriate raw food diet if possible.
-We recommend talking to your vet regarding your individual cat's specific needs.
+Finally, many holistic experts on the topic recommend a species-appropriate raw food diet, if possible.
+We recommend talking to your vet regarding your individual cat's needs.

 Inflammatory Bowel Disease

-These reasons for chronic vomiting can have much more serious consequences if not treated appropriately.
-The aforementioned conditions are directly linked to chronic inflammation of the gastrointestinal tract and can cause GI lymphoma.
+IBD can have much more serious consequences if not treated appropriately.
+The aforementioned conditions are directly linked to chronic inflammation of the gastrointestinal tract.

-Cat vomiting is also a symptom of gastrointestinal cancer.
-You can see why it is so important to pinpoint the exact cause of the chronic vomiting.
+On a side note, chronic vomiting in cats is also a symptom of gastrointestinal cancer.
+You can see why it is so important to pinpoint the exact cause of chronic vomiting.
 Early recognition and diagnosis can save your cat's life.

 Chronic Toxicity Poisoning